 The picturesque Island of Tresco is the second-biggest island of the Isles of Scilly in Cornwall, England.
 Part of the Duchy of Cornwall, Prince William will one day inherit this staggeringly beautiful island.
 Just 28 miles west of Cornwall, the island is accessible via boat or air only.
 The Cambridges took the short helicopter flight there and back from Newquay – a town on the north coast of Cornwall.

 The Duke and Duchess of Cambridge traveled to the Isles of Scilly in 2016 for a 2-days royal visit.
 He talked about his childhood vacations during the visit and said he will be back one day.
 And he did, this time with his children.

 The family holiday will give a boost to the local tourism that has been badly affected by the COVID-19 pandemic.
 The Island’s residents largely depend upon income from the tour and travel industry.

 The family stayed at Dolphin House that is owned by William’s father Prince Charles as the current Duke of Cornwall.

-As part of holiday resort, 6-bedroom Dolphin house is available to tourists with a rent ranging from £2000 to £5000.
-The small island with just 175 residents is known for white sandy beaches, historic sites, warm local welcome and family-friendly activities.
+As part of the holiday resort, a 6-bedroom Dolphin house is available to tourists with a rent ranging from £2000 to £5000.
+The small island with just 175 residents is known for white sandy beaches, historic sites, warm local welcome, and family-friendly activities.

 In other lovely news, a new picture of Prince Louis of Cambridge has emerged.
 It looks like anyone who sent a birthday letter to Kensington Palace on Prince Louis’ birthday, received this cute picture of little Prince.
 Isa on Twitter found this picture.